yoannchb-pro/Lazy-attr/README.md

-# 📖 Lazy-attr v1.0.5 - beta
+# 📖 Lazy-attr v1.0.6 - beta
 Create lazy image, embed, video...
 Make animation on lazy and not lazy element.
 All of that just with html attributes.
 ## 🎉 Update
 --------
 The project is in beta so don't worry for bugs
-- New attributes : lazy-animation-pointer
+- New attibutes : lazy-animation-function and lazy-animation-count
+- Animations bugs correction
+- Auto look for update
+- Bug corrections
+- Renamed animation
 - New animations
-- New documentation
-- Bugs correction
-- Bugs animations correction
-- 2 Animations removed
-- Video bugs correction
-- Video animation correction
-- Image loading animation correction
-- Handle error
-- min files added
 ## 📚 Documentation
 --------
 - Documentation with example: